Nolte: Jennifer Garner's Subversive 'Peppermint' Is Another Rotten Tomatoes Fail

 In director Pierre Morel’s Peppermint, an American soccer mom’s family is gunned down by vicious MS-13 gang members.
-After she demands justice.
-The Deep State thwarts her.
+After she demands justice, the Deep State thwarts her.
 So she disappears for a few years to learn “a very particular set of skills,” and returns to take justice into her own hands.

+Garner plays an Angel Mom.
+Look at this publicity photo from the movie.
+In the movie, angel’s wings are her calling card.
+President Trump’s Angel Moms are mother’s who have lost their children to illegal immigrants.

 At Rotten Tomatoes only 17 percent of critics awarded Peppermint a positive review, compared to 72 percent of the audience.